 Zendesk Talk works with the webRTC technology and in some cases your network will need to be adjusted to allow the Talk application to work.
 These changes should be allowed on all firewalls, routers, switches, load-balancers, and any other hardware or software that could block or manipulate network access to the destinations listed below.

 Zendesk Talk uses the following ports:

-With the above ports they will need to be able to communicate to ALL of the following domains / IP addresses:
+The above ports will need to be able to communicate to all of the following domains/IP addresses.

 In some instances customers have advised that if a switch or other network hardware is plugged into an incorrectly configured Cisco Smart Switch it can override the whitelisting, to get around this I recommend that you do not plug any hardware other than hardware that is meant to be plugged into a smart switch, and ensure with your network team that it is configured to reflect the settings above.

 DSCP tags in packets are useful for letting network appliances know how to prioritize traffic.
 By default Zendesk Talk traffic call gets a DSCP tag of 46.
 If congestion is an issue on your network, consider implementing DSCP on your network/domain.
 To implement DSCP see the details below:

 - Twilio Client 1.3 enables DSCP by default in compatible browsers (Google Chrome at launch).

 - Capable browsers (Chrome) will tag WebRTC media packets, enabling differentiated handling on a LAN, so that real-time media can be prioritized above other network traffic.
 Differentiated Services Field is located in the IPv4 header TOS octet or the IPv6 Traffic Class octet.
 A differentiated services-compliant network node (e.g. router) includes a classifier that selects packets based on the value of the DS field, along with buffer management and packet scheduling mechanisms capable of delivering the specific packet forwarding treatment indicated by the DS field value.